 Read more here.

-“There really isn’t,” says Eli Skaff, RE/MAX Core of Ottawa, Ont.
-Skaff explains that prices depend on a number of factors like supply, demand and other housing market conditions.
+“There really isn’t.
+Prices depend on a number of factors like supply, demand and other housing market conditions.
 These can vary greatly from city to city, and from one neighbourhood to the next.
 Rather than season, the numbers of days on market is the biggest indicator of your negotiating power.
-If the home was recently listed, the seller will have had less time to test the market and gauge buyers’ response to the price, and will be less likely to negotiate.
+If the home was recently listed, the seller will have had less time to test the market and gauge buyers’ response to the price, and will be less likely to negotiate

 The down payment is an essential part of your purchase.
 There are private lenders who offer mortgages with zero down, but the interest rate will likely be much higher and the cost to you will be much greater in the long run.
 This is generally not recommended.
 Don’t cut corners and risk your home and investment.
 Save up at least five per cent of the purchase price, and consider reducing your home-buying budget to make it more affordable.